Run/Debug Configuration: Node JS Remote Debug

-- Getting Access to the Run/Debug Configuration: NodeJS Remote Debug Dialog Box
+- Getting access to the Run/Debug Configuration: NodeJS Remote Debug dialog

 - Common options

-Getting Access to the Run/Debug Configuration: NodeJS Remote Debug Dialog Box
+Getting access to the Run/Debug Configuration: NodeJS Remote Debug dialog

 - Install and enable the Node.js plugin.
-The plugin is not bundled with PhpStorm, but it can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
-The plugin is not bundled with PhpStorm, but it can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
+The plugin is not bundled with IntelliJ IDEA, but it can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
+The plugin is not bundled with IntelliJ IDEA, but it can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.

 - Download and install the NodeJS runtime environment that contains the Node Package Manager(npm).